addiscent/vagrant-ruby-rails/README.md

 This set of commands is the minimum required to control a _Vagrant Box_:

 1. "vagrant up" - creates a new _Vagrant Box_ on the _host_, directed by the _Vagrantfile_.
-Also restarts a previously halted_Vagrant Box_.
+Also restarts a previously halted _Vagrant Box_.
-2. "vagrant ssh" - opens an _ssh_ session with the _Vagrant Box_, allowing its system administration.
+2. "vagrant ssh" - opens an _ssh_ terminal session with the _Vagrant Box_, allowing its system administration.
 3. "vagrant halt" - stops execution of a running _Vagrant Box_.
-4. "vagrant destroy" - halts an executing _Vagrant Box_, and then removes its image files, including its file system, from storage.
+4. "vagrant destroy" - halts an executing _Vagrant Box_, and then removes its image files, including its file system, from _host_ storage.
 When this command finishes executing, the _Vagrant Box_ and its contents have been permanently deleted from _host_ file system storage.

 ## Software Installation